 Dogs love to eat.
-The problem is that some of your favourite foods are simply no good for your canine companion.
+The problem is that some of the human foods that we like are simply no good for your dog’s health.

 Your dog likes snacks, and you like snacks, and you like to share your snacks with your dog.
 Who can resist those puppy-dog eyes?
-Unfortunately, just as your dog can eat certain things that aren’t good for you, many of the things you eat are not good for your dog.
-To avoid a sick tummy, an emergency visit to the veterinary clinic or worse, take a look at this list of foods that are bad for your pooch.
+Unfortunately, just as your dog can eat certain things that aren’t good for you, many of the things we eat are not good for your dog.
+To avoid a sick tummy, a visit to the emergency veterinary clinic or worse, take a look at this list of people foods that your dog should not eat.

 You already know that chocolate is bad for dogs, right?

-Theobromine is a chemical that is related to caffeine, and it is found in tea and chocolate.
+Chocolate contains Theobromine – a chemical that is related to caffeine, and it is also found in tea.
 It is poisonous to many types of animals, including dogs and cats.
 Most pet parents are aware that chocolate isn’t good for their dogs, even if they’ve never heard of the toxin itself.

 Some people will tell you that the risk of theobromine poisoning is overstated, and that chocolate isn’t really all that dangerous, especially to larger dogs.
 Your Dairy Milk® bar has about an eighth of the theobromine compared to a similar quantity of baking chocolate.
 White chocolate has less still.